Auckland Airport Line: History

-These made an extension of Auckland's heavy rail network an expensive option.
-This heavy rail option would add three new stations (at Māngere Bridge, Māngere and the airport terminal) and require airport trains to run via the already-congested tracks and junctions of the inner Southern Line.
+These made an extension of Auckland's heavy rail network an expensive option, and require airport trains to run via the already-congested tracks and junctions of the inner Southern Line.

-The heavy rail option would result in a journey time of 39 minutes from the airport to Britomart Transport Centre in Auckland CBD, at an estimated cost of NZ$2.2 billion.
+The indicative business case includes a preferred heavy rail option with four new stations, at Māngere Bridge, Māngere Town Centre, Airport Business District and the Airport Terminal, though the general arrangement plans indicate a fifth station at Favona, between the two Māngere stations.